Klairm/Klabot/README.md

 ## TODO:

-- Add a events creation system, so you can schedule reunions, game times, anything with your friends.
 - Add a lock and unlock for voice channels making the bell system more useful.
 - Move from quickDB to MongoDB